Switzerland in the Eurovision Song Contest 2019: Semi-final

 Luca Hänni took part in technical rehearsals on 6 and 10 May, followed by dress rehearsals on 15 and 16 May.
 This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.

 The Swiss performance featured Luca Hänni performing on stage in a sleeveless black t-shirt with white shoulder trim and black trousers and boots with white trims.
 Hänni was flanked by four dancers all dressed in red and together performed a choreographed dance routine.
 The stage colours were black and red and the LED screens displayed blurred-like to laser-like thin lights that appeared from the ground.
 The performance also featured pyrotechnic firework effects.
-The four dancers that joined Luca Hänni were: Daniel Asamoah, David Lei Brandt, Hannah Levitt-Collins and Keisha von Arnold.
+The four dancers that joined Luca Hänni were: Daniel Asamoah (backing vocals), David Lei Brandt (backing vocals), Hannah Levitt-Collins and Keisha von Arnold.
 An off-stage backing vocalist was also featured: Greg G. Curtis.
 The creative director of the Swiss performance was Sacha Jean-Baptiste.

 At the end of the show, Switzerland was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 This marked the third time Switzerland managed to qualify to the final, which they achieved after five years since their last qualification in 2014.
 It was later revealed that Switzerland placed fourth in the semi-final, receiving a total of 232 points: 137 points from the televoting and 95 points from the juries.